jaschwanda/usi-pwa/README.md

 # usi-pwa
-Universal Solutions PWA Template
+Universal Solutions PWA Template.

 ## Description ##
-A frame work starting point to build a Progressive Web Application (PWA).
+A starting point frame work for a Progressive Web Application (PWA).
 The frame work was built using the following steps based on the given web documents:

 Serve static assets, authentication and api routes.